fa7ad/tad/README.md

 Key characteristics of this fork:

-- Maintains the modular [Lerna](https://lerna.js.org/) based monorepo structure
+- Maintains the modular Yarn Workspaces based monorepo structure
 - Keeps the TypeScript codebase and React Hooks based UI
 - Uses DuckDB exclusively as the database backend for optimal performance
 - Removes experimental features like web deployment and additional database backends